o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 ## Parameters

-We may be interested in parameterizing some benchmark, for example benchmarking verification time but doing it with different circuits sizes, that would show how performance scales with the size of the circuit.
+We may be interested in parameterizing some benchmarks, for example benchmarking verification time but doing it with different circuits sizes, that would show how performance scales with the size of the circuit.
 The introduction of parameters doesn't cause any fundamental change to the benchmarks, but it can considerably increase the cost of running them, making them more the kind of benchmarks that we may not want to run every single time in CI.

 ## Benchmarks